waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - `pc_withdraw_pokemon` (Turn 157056): Automates withdrawing a Pokémon from the PC.
   - `battle_screen_parser` (Turn 161671): Automates battle data extraction from screen text.
   - `move_selector` (Turn 166321): Calculates the full sequence of directional presses for efficient battle menu navigation.
-  - `get_next_pokemon_press` (Turn 169508): Calculates the button presses to navigate from the current Pokémon to a target Pokémon in the party menu.
   - `map_data_parser` (Turn 167953): Parses the map_xml_string to extract key map data, including dimensions, and a list of all tiles with their coordinates, type, and any objects.
 Standardizes map data access for other tools.
   - `menu_navigator` (Turn 168109): Calculates the directional button presses to navigate from a current cursor position to a target item in a list-based menu, based on the provided screen text.
   - `validation_check_generator` (Turn 169353): Generates the validation_checks JSON block by parsing map_xml_string and taking the current turn number and badges as input.
 This is a critical tool to prevent data-entry hallucinations.
   - `select_battle_option` (Turn 166978): Automates selecting main battle menu options.
+  - `fly_menu_navigator` (Turn 171341): Calculates the directional button presses to navigate from the current cursor position to a target location in the Fly menu, based on the provided screen text.

 ### 3. Development Ideas & Testing Plans
 - **Water Boulder Mechanics:** Hypothesis: Water boulders may not require Strength to be active.
 Test: After solving the current puzzle, find another water boulder and attempt to interact with it *without* Strength active.
 Record the outcome.